-Please note that our office time is now limited for safety and email may be the fasted way to reach us.
+Please note that our office time is now limited for safety and email may be the fastest way to reach us.

 Together with our donors, we raise crucial funds to protect properties across our Oak Ridges Moraine.
 We promise to be open and transparent about how we raise our funds and where your money goes.